 Skills to Get Ready for Grade 8: Mathematics

 To be ready for eighth-grade math, seventh graders learn abstract math concepts.
 They use graphs and tables to solve problems that involve both positive and negative numbers.
 They also begin to learn more about geometry and proportional relationships and how they can use this knowledge in the real world.
-(Need to figure out the height of a tree by measuring the length of its shadow?
-Your seventh grader may be starting to learn how this works!)
+For example, your child may learn to figure out the height of a tree by measuring the length of its shadow.

 Seventh graders do activities like these to prepare for eighth-grade math: